Qarik-Group/operator-workshop/student/lab-1/README.md

 ## Exercise

-Link to zookeeper repo
+- Link to zookeeper repo
-link to BOSH-CLI commands
+- Link to BOSH-CLI commands
-Define bosh stemcells
+- Define bosh stemcells

 At this time, and your goal will be to deploy a "Hello World" BOSH release.
 We recommended the